Brucellosis: United States

 Dairy herds in the U.S. are tested at least once a year to be certified brucellosis-free with the Brucella milk ring test.
 Cows confirmed to be infected are often killed.
-In the United States, veterinarians are required to vaccinate all young stock, to further reduce the chance of zoonotic transmission.
+In the United States, states decide whether veterinarians are required to vaccinate all young stock, to further reduce the chance of zoonotic transmission.
 This vaccination is usually referred to as a "calfhood" vaccination.
 Most cattle receive a tattoo in one of their ears, serving as proof of their vaccination status.
 This tattoo also includes the last digit of the year they were born.

 The first state–federal cooperative efforts towards eradication of brucellosis caused by B. abortus in the U.S. began in 1934.

 Brucellosis was originally imported to North America with non-native domestic cattle (Bos taurus), which transmitted the disease to wild bison (Bison bison) and elk (Cervus canadensis).
 No records exist of brucellosis in ungulates native to America until the early 19th century.